 As the train ran relentlessly and our compartment was locked from inside no one could entrain at any intermediary stations to disturb our so called peace, one by one the heroic souls (without any aspersion to real heroes in life) fell to the soothing touch of the cool breeze and the bellyful beer which lulled them to sleep.
 One unpleasant experience we had during this travel need to be mentioned.
 This one is related to hard drinking.
 As I said earlier that most of our colleagues were drinking.
 Majority of them were non-habitual drinker.
 Having found free drinks, they were tempted to take as much as they could.
 One of them was so drunk that he was to be conducted to his berth.
 When everyone was sleeping this fellow started vomiting from the upper bunk and was unable to control himself.
 My wife, Krishna, was on the lower berth and her shawl came on the firing line.
 She was furious and blamed the organizers for such untoward happening.
 Our Director was sleeping in the next birth and I am sure he must have heard quite clearly thus the message had gone to the right place.

 Around 4 in the early morning, we were called to get up as we were approaching the Sawai Madhupur station.
 Our daughter was still sleepy and I had to physically carry her and my wife had to carry the luggage.
 Of course some helping hands did help her.
-When we got down at the station, it was bit cold, being the third week of November.
+When we got down at the station, it was a bit cold, being the third week of November.
 From the station our luggage was carried by the helpers of the buses and we had to just walk up to the bus parked close to the station.
 As the buses moved fast with the headlights on, we again entered into a state of snooze.
 At this stage everyone one sleepy, no singing, no clapping only snoring sound could be heard.
 The property where we were slated to be staying for the next two nights finally arrived.
 People who had family enjoyed the best of rooms and the hardcore bachelors were put up in tents, 5 persons in one tent.
 Ours one looked like, if you have read The Ramayana wherein Ram, Sita and Laxman after being banished to forest for 14 years, lived in forest hut, somewhat similar to that.
 At a distance we could see the Aravali mountain range with bushes around.

 On our arrival, we were welcomed with a hot cup of tea/coffee.
-The sun was just peeping through the horizon turning the whole area bright and living.
+The sun was just peeping through the horizon turning the whole area bright and lively.
 After the train and bus journey we wanted to desperately have a nice bath but our hut did not have that facility.
 So we had to wait in the queue for our turn to come.
 However, this was a small hiccup which we did not mind.
 Next was the break-fast time.
 The dinning facility was excellent.
 The hall was a circular structure, and the middle circle was fully covered area and the outer circle had upper portion covered but the sides were open.
 There was a big swimming pool and some of our good swimmers did have nice diving into the pool.
 What I enjoyed most was the location in a jungle retreat.

 We were told that the Chambal river flows nearby.
 So a program was arranged to pay a visit to the river and if interested people could take a bath.
 I give here a little information about Chambal River.
 This river rises in the western Vindhya Mountains near Indore, flows easterly 900 km before emptying into the Yamuna River.
 It?s river basin extends over parts of Chittorgarh, Bhilwara, Bundi, Sawai Madhopur (here we caught up with the river) Tonk, Jhalawar, Kota, Baran and Dholpur Districts.
 We also had a boat riding on the flowing river.
 It was a sunny day very soon we had to take off our warm clothing.
 Shivani wanted to play with the water and we let her join other children splashing water to each other.
 Since our younger days we have been hearing of the exploits of the Chambal dacoits and here we are on this river bank.
 Bordering with the states of Rajasthan and Uttar Pradesh, the Chambal belt of Northern Madhya Pradesh is full of zigzagged ravines providing safe shelters to inter-state gangs of dacoits.
 A number of novels, films and stories go round throughout India of these notorious dacoits.
 We were even wondering whether a band of dacoits would suddenly appear there!
 In one of the stories I read that during a film shooting, a real band of dacoits appeared and met the hero of the film (who was acting as a Chambal dacoit).
 The reel life hero was afraid but the real hero commented that we risk our life in this act and get little money, and this reel hero does acting of that and gets 100 times more.